mentalblock/ganglia_postgresql/README.md

 * The [psycopg2](http://www.initd.org/psycopg/) library.
 This is a PostgreSQL adapter for Python.
 Your OS distribution may have a package available which provides this adapter.
+* The [argparse](https://docs.python.org/dev/library/argparse.html#module-argparse) library.
+This parses command line options.
+Your OS distribution may have a package available which provides this library.

 ## Installation
 * Copy `postgresql.pyconf` to `/etc/ganglia/conf.d/`.